robbrucks/AltairDuino-How-To/Basics.md

 **Note:** This document assumes you have already successfully connected using some type of serial terminal.

-The Altair Duino comes with many built-in programs.
+The Altair Duino comes with a number of built-in programs.

-The included programs are stored in the following areas on the AltairDuino:
-  * Built-in ROM: Not true ROM, but rather programs that have been hard-coded inside the Arduino code
 * Binary Programs: these start running immediately after loading
-    * BASIC Programs: these require a version of BASIC to be loaded and running before they are loaded
+* BASIC Programs: these require a version of BASIC to be loaded and running before they can be loaded

 ## Processor Hard-Reset
 After you have powered on the Altair, your first step should be to hard-reset the system.
 This is